r-antoniomg/markov/README.md

 Another great resource for learning about different methods of machine learning (including Markov chains) is the book [You look like a thing and I love you](https://www.janelleshane.com/book-you-look-like-a-thing) by Janelle Shane.
 The book is a good introduction to Artificial Intelligence full of humour and meant for a broad audience (without assumptions about previous coding skills).

-This Markov chain model takes input in the form of .txt files, and uses prompts to generate new text.